-Ogab® present there unique downforce generation method for performance and racing vehicles.
-By utilising Active Flow technology, our novel patented system induces the air from underneath the car to then discharge in to the dead water wake zone at the rear of the vehicle
+Ogab® present their unique downforce generation method for performance and racing vehicles.
+By utilising Active Flow technology, our novel patented system induces the air from underneath the car to then discharge in to the dead zone at the rear of the vehicle.

-A pioneering system that meets the challenge of generating ultimate downforce with minimum drag.
+A pioneering system that meets the challenge of generating maximum downforce with minimum drag.

-In the racing industry, designing cars for maximum downforce and minimum drag coefficients is a challenging issue.
-This aim is mainly achieved through the efficient design of the bodywork and wings design which are examples of passive aerodynamic systems.
-The traditional bodywork elements like wings and canards, rely on the air speed outside of the vehicle to be effective.
-The higher the vehicle speed the larger the downforce that can be generated.
-Therefore, such means cannot be as effective as they should around the corners because the vehicle speed is lower to ensure sufficient grip is achieved.
-The result of this is that as the car slows down, the air speed slows down as well and makes the wings less effective.
+In the racing industry, designing cars for maximum downforce and minimum drag is the overriding challenge.
+It is mainly achieved through the efficient design of the bodywork and wings, which are examples of passive aerodynamic systems.
+The traditional bodywork elements like wings and spoilers, rely on the speed of the vehicle in order to be effective.
+The higher the vehicle speed the higher the downforce that can be generated.

-At the same time, it is well-known that the drag coefficient is proportional to the square of the velocity, so the higher the speed the higher the drag coefficient and there exists more resistance against the vehicle.
+At the same time, it is well-known that drag increases with velocity, so the higher the speed the higher the drag against the vehicle.
 Hence, downforce (grip) and drag are conflicting parameters and adjusting parameters in favour of one of them will adversely affect the other.
 Often, race car design engineers seek for a compromise between these two parameters while implementing traditional aerodynamic components and techniques.

 A Solution to Finding the Perfect Balance

-In racing competitions achieving a high downforce coefficient without increasing drag coefficient is vital in order to obtain the fastest lap times.
-For increasing the downforce coefficient, the cold air from air amplifiers is injected into the active diffuser plenum periphery and then discharges through a specially designed narrow channel to generate the Coanda effect.
-Such phenomena creates an induced suction effect which drags air from the underside of the vehicle through a channel and through the active diffuser internal void and finally discharges into the dead water wake zone behind the vehicle.
+In racing competitions achieving a high downforce without increasing drag is vital in order to obtain the fastest lap times.
+Ogab® has achieved this by taking cold air from air amplifiers which is then injected into the active diffuser plenum.
+This then discharges through a specially designed narrow channel to generate the Coanda effect, which effectively creates an induced suction effect.
+This drags air from the underside of the vehicle through a channel and through the active diffuser before discharging into the dead zone behind the vehicle.

 A New Direction for Performance Vehicles

-By directing the discharged high density air in to the low pressure, low density region at the back of the vehicle this helps the existing turbulent air that would otherwise create a ‘pulling effect’ dissipate, thus also reducing the effect of drag.
+Directing the discharged high density air in to the low pressure, low density region at the rear of the vehicle helps the existing turbulent air (that would otherwise create drag) dissipate, thus also reducing the drag.

-Our research tests have shown that the system is highly effective, leading to a substantial reduction in drag force and drag coefficient.
-At the same time, the active diffuser successfully created the vacuum in the underside of the vehicle due to the induced suction effect as a result of Coanda phenomena.
-This was achieved through injection of cold air in the active diffuser that dragged air from the beneath of race car and discharged it in base region.
-Overall, an improvement of 13.44% was achieved in the drag coefficient reduction while downforce coefficient was increased by about 65.27% for the vehicle speed of 200 km/hr.
+Our research tests have shown that the system is highly effective, leading to a substantial reduction in drag.
+An improvement of 13.44% was achieved in the drag coefficient while downforce coefficient was increased by about 65.27% for the vehicle speed of 200 km/hr.